Kasperki/AudioLight/README.md

 ```

 ```
+cd AudioLightServer
 npm install
 ```

-Red led to pin 4,
+Red led to pin GPIO 4,
-Green led to pin 17,
+Green led to pin GPIO 17,
-Blue led to pin 27;
+Blue led to pin GPIO 27;

 run node Server.js

-## windows sound input
+## windows
-You might need to modify the connection ip address: CONNECTION_URL;
+If you don't use SerialPort (USB) then you most propably need to modify the IP address of you pi.
-Just run the program and it will send the data to your rasperry pi.
+Just run the program and it will try to send the data to your rasperry pi.

+Commandline run arguments:

+-p: SerialPort (Default:COM3)

+-i: IP address (Default:http://myiplocalnetworkipv4:8080)